manoharan-lab/holopy/docs/source/users/calc_tutorial.rst

   schema = ImageSchema(spacing = (.1,.2), shape = (400,300),
     optics = Optics(wavelen = .660, polarization = [1, 0], index=1.33))

-Most displays will default to square pixels, so your calculated hologram will look distorted unless you take further precautions to correct the display.
+Most displays will default to displaying square pixels, but if your hologram has an associated spacing (holo.spacing), and you use holopy.show(holo) to display the image, your hologram will display with pixels of the correct aspect ratio.

 .. _Examples: